mikadosoftware/mikadoCMS/mikadocms/data/oss4gov.org/orig/about.rst

      :width: 250 px
      :height: 140 px

      This one.
+In Sunshine.
+4,000 miles away.

 Which is actually a great job, but that's not the point.
-The point is I realised that people thousands of miles away were savvy enough to want Open Source Software built for them, but my local council *on the same road as my office* was not.
+The point is I realised that people thousands of miles away want Open Source Software built for them, but my local council *on the same road as my office* was does not seem to.

 .. figure:: /assets/images/gibsondrive.jpg

        This road.
 The rainy one.

+It turns out that they *do* want to, but there are a series of `blockers </blockers>`_ that make using Open Source Software in localgov harder.

+So I started this campaign

+.. highlights:: To make the model of Open Source development the *norm* for local government software.

+By `tilting the level playing field </assets/images/LGA_advert_2.pdf>`_ I want to see my tax money be spent on software that can be read, reused and reworked freely for the benefit of all of us taxpayers.

+Well, it seems a good idea.

 Do you know there is a list describing everything government is supposed to do?
 Its called the `Local Government Service Listing